 Our Class A common stock is listed on the New York Stock Exchange under the symbol "EVR".
-On April 13, 2007, the last reported sale price of the Class A common stock on the New York Stock Exchange was \$30.40 per share.
+On May 11, 2007, the last reported sale price of the Class A common stock on the New York Stock

-Investing in our Class A common stock involves risks.
-See " Risk Factors" beginning on page 15.

-Per Share Total

-Public offering price \$ \$

-Underwriting discount \$ \$

-Proceeds, before expenses, to Evercore Partners Inc. \$ \$

-Proceeds, before expenses, to the selling stockholders \$ \$

-The selling stockholders have granted the underwriters a 30-day option to purchase up to 630,000 additional shares of Class A common stock at the public offering price less the underwriting discount if the underwriters sell more than 4,200,000 shares of Class A common stock in this offering.

-Neither the Securities and Exchange Commission, or the SEC, nor any state securities commission has approved or disapproved of these securities or determined if this prospectus is truthful or complete.
-Any representation to the contrary is a criminal offense.
+Per Share Total Public offering price \$ \$ Underwriting discount \$ \$ Proceeds, before expenses, to Evercore Partners Inc. \$ \$ Proceeds, before expenses, to the selling stockholders \$ \$ The selling stockholders have granted the underwriters a 30-day option to purchase up to 630,000 additional shat the underwriters sell more than 4,200,000 shares of Class A common stock in this offering.
+Neither the Securities and Exchange Commission, or the SEC, nor any state securities commission has approximately approximately accommission of the SEC, nor any state securities commission has approximately accommission. , · · or complete.
+Any representation to the contrary is a criminal offense. •

-It is expected that the shares will be delivered to purchasers on or about , 2007.

-Goldman, Sachs & Co.